 By 1910, the population of San Bernardino had doubled to more than 12,000 residents.

-Just a few years later, the depot was expanded to make room for a Harvey House Restaurant, which opened in 1921.
+A few years later, the depot was expanded to make room for a Harvey House Restaurant, which opened in 1921.

-Neatly dressed in starched black uniforms with crisp white bibbed aprons and starched white caps, the Harvey Girls began to serve hot meals, bakery goods and strong coffee to travelers and locals alike.
+Neatly dressed in starched black uniforms with crisp white bibbed aprons and starched white caps, the Harvey Girls began to serve hot meals, bakery goods, and strong coffee to travelers and locals alike.

-In 1926, Route 66 was completed through San Bernardino and the town quickly responded with motels, gas stations and other services for the many travelers, several of which can still be seen today.
+In 1926, Route 66 was completed through San Bernardino, and the town quickly responded with motels, gas stations, and other services for the many travelers, several of which can still be seen today.

-Unfortunately, due to the many new automobile travelers, rail travel began to decline and by the 1950’s the Harvey House Restaurant was closed.
+Unfortunately, due to the many new automobile travelers, rail travel began to decline, and by the 1950s, the Harvey House Restaurant was closed.
 Before long, the historic depot began to fall into disrepair.
-However, in the mid-1990’s, the San Bernardino Associated Governments and the City of San Bernardino began to work together to bring the depot back to life.
+However, in the mid-1990s, the San Bernardino Associated Governments and the City of San Bernardino began to work together to bring the depot back to life.
 Today, it has been fully restored and serves the Metrolink, a commuter rail service, Amtrak, and the offices of the San Bernardino Associated Governments.